Our goal and our difference

 Our goal is to grow organically, and to grow profitability not staff numbers.
 We value a high degree of autonomy, and we operate entirely virtually.
-We’ve been extensively using cloud services to run our business for over ten years, and now virtually everything we do, from mail and calendar to accounting and document management, is done in the cloud.
+We’ve been extensively using cloud services to run our business for over ten years.
+Now virtually everything we do, from mail and calendar to accounting and document management, is done in the cloud.

-In our search for this better way, we investigated a multitude of ideas over the following years, and over the wide range of projects we delivered.
-We invested hugely in training, year in, year out.
-We looked at software development methods, like the Unified Method and the emerging agile methodologies.
+In our search for this better way, we investigated a multitude of ideas over the following years and over the wide range of projects we delivered.
+We invested hugely in training, year in, year out and looked at software development methods, like the Unified Method and the emerging agile methodologies.
 We became experts in requirements capture, and consulted widely in use case design.